beingdillig/Real-time-face-recognition/README.md

 # Real-time-face-recognition

-real-time face recognition application using Python, leveraging the face_recognition library for facial detection and encoding, and OpenCV for video processing.
+Real-time face recognition application using Python, leveraging the face_recognition library for facial detection and encoding, and OpenCV for video processing.
 The primary goal of this project was to build a system capable of identifying and distinguishing between individuals in a live video feed by matching their facial features with pre-stored images.

 Key Features:
 Face Detection and Recognition: